SparKLAW

 Deployed to your infrastructure.
 Your data stays yours.
 One founder live.
 Three more in build.

-The math that used to make this impossible
+The work that used to need a department

-Ten years ago, a real operating business meant a real payroll.
-Sales, support, ops, accounting, compliance — every function was a hire, and every hire was a salary, a seat, and a Slack channel.
+A real operating business used to mean a real org chart.
+Sales, support, ops, accounting, compliance — every function was a hire, a seat, and one more calendar to chase.
+The leverage was never there for a single operator.
+Now it is.

 • Coordination tax.
 Five calendars, five writing styles, a meeting to decide when to meet.